Not Everyone Is Meant To Follow You Home

 Not permanently important.

-Just important inside that specific version of your life.
+Just important inside that particular version of your life.

-The person you met in a hostel kitchen.
+The person you met while making coffee in a hostel kitchen.

-The girl you sat beside on a long bus ride.
+The girl beside you on a long bus ride.

-The person who knew you only in that city, on that trip, during that brief window of time when you were both outside your normal lives.
+The friend who knew you only inside one city, during one brief stretch of your life when you were both far from home.

-Travel creates closeness quickly because nobody has much context.
+Travel creates closeness quickly because almost nobody has context.

 Nobody knows your history.